contao/docs-archive/playground/custom-module/part2.md

 Artist – this field is exact to title’s one.

-Image – as input type we define file tree, which will render a file structure of tl_files folder.
+Image – as input type we define file tree, which will render a file structure of `tl_files` folder.
 Additionally, we set the files to true, which causes that both files and folders will be shown.
-However, we need to disable selecting a folder – that’s why we have added 'filesOnly'=>true.
+However, we need to disable selecting a folder – that’s why we have added `'filesOnly'=>true`.
 The last eval’s parameter is field type.
 It could be either a checkbox or radio, but since we want to add only one cd cover per album, radio is the thing.

-Comment – this is the same field as description field in tl_cds_category.
+Comment – this is the same field as description field in `tl_cds_category`.

 ##Listing child records

 At this point, we are able to add new records to the database.
 Would be nice if we could list them, so they are possible to edit/view/delete and search.

-At the end of the tl\_cds.php file, create a new class that extends Backend and contains the listCds function:
+At the end of the `tl\_cds.php` file, create a new class that extends Back end and contains the `listCds` function:

 ```php
 class tl_cds extends Backend {